The Skripal Files

-Chosen as one of the best political books of the year by the Sunday Times.
+Chosen as one of the best political books of 2018 by the Sunday Times.

 4 March 2018, Salisbury, England.